- 21 Nov 2024

 For more information about AWS's SLAs, please visit https://aws.amazon.com/ec2/sla/.

-Third Party Attestations or Security Certifications (SOC 1/SSAE-16, SOC2, ISO)
+Third Party Attestations, Security Certifications (SOC 1/SSAE-16, SOC2, ISO), Reference Architecture

-RapidIdentity holds numerous certifications around data privacy that can be viewed in the RapidIdentity Reference Architecture: https://www.identityautomation.com/resources/rapididentity-cloud-reference-architecture/.
+RapidIdentity holds numerous certifications around data privacy that can be viewed in the Identity Automation trust center.
+Requests for reports and RapidIdentity reference architecture can be submitted from the Trust Center.
+Visit https://www.identityautomation.com/trust-center.

 8. Data Storage and Transfer